mwPy247/Auction-Insights-Automation/README.md

 - Done!

 # Questions, Bugs, etc.
-If you encounter any problems while setting-up your script feel free to contact me.
+If you encounter any problems while setting-up the script feel free to contact me.
 If you find any bugs I would be happy if you let me know.

 Good Luck with your keyword auctions!